Bioavailability Explained: What It Really Means on a Supplement Label

 Quick answer

-A label that suggests “higher bioavailability” is not automatically wrong, but it is not automatically more meaningful either.
+A label that says “higher bioavailability” is not automatically wrong, but it is not automatically more meaningful either.
 A form can be absorbed better in a study and still not be the best choice for you if the dose is too low, the product is hard to tolerate, or the price is much higher without a clear practical benefit.

 - Higher bioavailability can matter.